ray-project/ray/doc/source/tune/guides/plot_tune-tutorial.rst

 Next Steps
 ----------
-Take a look at the `Usage Guide <tune-usage.html>`__ for more comprehensive overview of Tune features.
+Take a look at the :ref`tune-user-guide` for more comprehensive overview of Tune features.